PrivateKit/pathfinders-essays/README.md

-# Pathfinders Essays

-This repository holds the accepted essays from Pathfinders.
-Find more information on [https://pathfinders.mit.edu](https://pathfinders.mit.edu/).
+This repository has moved to [https://github.com/Path-Check/pathfinders](https://github.com/Path-Check/pathfinders).